Free Wi-Fi, but at what price?

 If that got you panicked, take a deep breath and calm down.
 With a little bit of caution, you can fend off snoopers and attackers.
 Read our tips and burn them into your memory.

-- Use a VPN to encrypt your passwords and hide your online activity.
+Use a VPN to encrypt your connection and hide your online activity, including passwords and logins.
 This adds an impenetrable layer of discretion to your browsing sessions

 Turn off file and printer sharing on your computer.
 On Windows, you’ll usually find this setting in Control Panel, under ‘Network and Internet’, and ‘Network Sharing Center’.
 OS X users can change these options from their System Preferences, under ‘Sharing’

 That covers the basics of staying safe while using free Wi-Fi networks.
 Do you take any extra measures to protect your data while browsing from cafés, hotels and airports?
 You can start by trying our AVG Secure VPN service for free — first 30 days are on us.
 AVG Secure VPN is also available for Android and Iphone.